Thomas Helveg: Milan

-Before the 1998 World Cup, Helveg had been sold to A.C.
-Milan, alongside his Udinese teammate Oliver Bierhoff.
+Before the 1998 World Cup, Helveg had been sold to AC Milan, alongside his Udinese teammate Oliver Bierhoff.
 The transfer deal made Helveg the most expensive Danish player at the time, at the price of £6 million.
-The shift from Udinese to A.C.
-Milan was made easier, when Milan later signed manager Alberto Zaccheroni from the Udinese days.
+The shift from Udinese to AC Milan was made easier, when Milan later signed manager Alberto Zaccheroni from the Udinese days.
 The trio gained success in Milan, as the club won the Italian championship, Lo Scudetto, in 1998–99.
 Thomas Helveg played a large role in the success as a starter in almost every game in the season.
-In the next two seasons he was still first choice, but in the season 2001–02 he began to be challenged severely by the young Italian players like Gennaro Gattuso and Massimo Ambrosini.
+In the next two seasons, he was still first choice, but in the season 2001–02 he began to be challenged severely by the young Italian players like Gennaro Gattuso and Massimo Ambrosini.
 He scored his first goal for the club on 6 December 2000; the only goal in a 1–0 win at Deportivo de La Coruña in the UEFA Champions League.

-In the 2001–02 season he played less than half of Milan's games in Serie A, and following only eight of 34 matches in the 2002–03 season, he moved to Inter Milan – the cross-city rivals of A.C.
-Milan – before the season 2003–04.
-Through his five years at A.C.
-Milan, Helveg had been selected for Denmark in both the Euro 2000 as well as 2002 FIFA World Cup.
+In the 2001–02 season, he played less than half of Milan's games in Serie A, and following only eight of 34 matches in the 2002–03 season, he moved to Inter Milan – the cross-city rivals of AC Milan – before the season 2003–04.
+Through his five years at AC Milan, Helveg had been selected for Denmark in both the Euro 2000 as well as 2002 FIFA World Cup.
 While the Euro 2000 was no success for neither Denmark nor Helveg, who had an injury which limited him to playing a combined 98 minutes in two games, the 2002 World Cup gave him more time on the pitch.
 He played full-time in the three successful group stage matches, until another injury forced him to leave the pitch in the seventh minute of Denmark's final game before elimination.